roni-kreinin/turtlebot4_manual/overview/quick_start.md

 - On the first boot, the Raspberry Pi will enter AP mode which will allow you to connect to it over WiFi.

-- On a PC, connect to the `TurtleBot 4` WiFi network.
-The password is also `TurtleBot 4`.
+- On a PC, connect to the `TurtleBot4` WiFi network.
+The password is also `TurtleBot4`.

 - Once connected, you can SSH into the Raspberry Pi to configure its WiFi.

 ```bash
 ssh ubuntu@10.42.0.1
 ```
-- The default password is `TurtleBot 4`
+- The default password is `turtlebot4`

 - In the home folder there will be a script called `wifi.sh` which can be used to configure the Raspberry Pi's WiFi: